1) My story begins the year after the Flood,

 128) In spite of his armies' deaths and confusion,

-And the scrambling of his boasting speech,
+And the scrambling of his blustering speech,

 Nimrod persisted in his strong delusion;